nang-dev/hover-paywalls-browser-extension/README.md

 ## https://chrome.google.com/webstore/detail/hover-paywall-bypasser/ajbennpkmbahpfdalicgaogjbfhngeok

 # How To Use
-Enable in Google Chrome, and you should see it on the top right along with the other extensions. \
+Enable in Hover Extension in Google Chrome, and you should see it on the top right along with your other Chrome extensions. \
 To bypass paywalls on the website domain you're on, simply click on the "Bypass Paywalls" toggle button. \
 It should work automatically!
 Enjoy :) \

-If it doesn't work, go to advanced, and try different combinations of the strategies to bypass the paywall.
-Most of the time, enabling just one of them will do the trick, but it depends on the website.
+If it doesn't work right away, go to the "Advanced" tab, and try different combinations of the strategies to bypass the paywal using the Toggle buttons.
+Almost always, enabling just one of them will do the trick, but it depends on the website.

 # How To Contribute
 Fork the repository and improve Hover!